Tend to your spirit as you would a garden and watch your whole life bloom. ―Helen Russell

 I collect stones, I can’t help it

-I’m a podcast addict: I especially love OnBeing, Invisibilia, Startup, Tara Brach, Song Exploder, Strangers and Love Me
+I’m a podcast addict: I especially love OnBeing, Invisibilia, Without Fail, Song Exploder, Modern Love and Kind World

 Over the years I’ve been really fortunate to have had incredible experiences that’ve made me become the person I am today.
 Here’s an idea of the type of skills I bring to our sessions and work together.